marcschaeferger/newt/docs/observability.md

 Conventions

-- Durations in seconds, names end with _seconds
+- Durations in seconds (unit: s), names end with _seconds
-- Sizes in bytes, names end with _bytes
+- Sizes in bytes (unit: By), names end with _bytes
 - Counters end with _total
 - Labels must be low-cardinality and stable